 Dates: May 29 – July 21, 2017

 The URI Chinese Flagship Immersion Program offers intermediate intensive courses in Mandarin Chinese designed to take students from Novice High/Intermediate Low to Intermediate Mid proficiency in listening, speaking, reading, and writing (on the ACTFL scale) and for teacher candidates at the Advanced Low-Superior level.
 Participants earn 8 Chinese language credits during the 8-week program, and commit to a strict Language Pledge (see application).
-Courses:

 - CHN 113H: Intensive Intermediate Chinese I (4 credits) Practice in listening and speaking.
 Development of reading and writing skills.
 Intermediate-level grammatical structures.
 Language proficiency goal: Intermediate Low/Mid.